maxmind/libmaxminddb/README.md

 We have a few development tools under the `dev-bin` directory to make development easier.
 These are written in Perl or shell.
 They are:

-* `regen-prototypes.pl` - This regenerates the prototypes in the header and source files.
-This helps keep headers and code in sync.
 * `uncrustify-all.sh` - This runs `uncrustify` on all the code.
-It runs `regen-prototypes.pl` first.
 Please run this before submitting patches.
 * `valgrind-all.pl` - This runs Valgrind on the tests and `mmdblookup` to check for memory leaks.